zlszhonglongshen/A-Light-and-Fast-Face-Detector-for-Edge-Devices/README.md

 In fact, our method is **_a general detection framework that applicable to one class detection_**, such as face detection, pedestrian detection, head detection, vehicle detection and so on.
 In general, an object class, whose average ratio of the longer side and the shorter side is less than 5, is appropriate to apply our framework for detection.

+Several practical advantages:
+1. large scale coverage, and easy to extend to larger scales by adding more layers without much latency gain.
+2. detect small objects (as small as 10 pixels) in images with extremely large resolution (8K or even larger) in only one inference.

 ## Accuracy and Latency
 We train LFFD on train set of WIDER FACE benchmark.
 All methods are evaluated on val/test sets under the SIO schema (please